WesloTheWeb/demo-next-news/README.md

 Here we use it to match the params of the slug in our `dummy-news` file.
 It will return the first element that is matching slug and we can use that object.

+## Parallel routes and Interceptor
+We can use parallel routes and interceptor routes as a way to have modals.
+Note that it affects the file structure not so much the URL.

+## Middleware
+Middleware runs on every request we can use to modify data.
+The `NextResponse` is an object we can use to help us redirect if needed.